vvgomes/blog/_posts/2017-03-17-javascript-dependency-injection.md

 export default createApiClient;
 {% endhighlight %}

-With the refactoring above, our initial code sniped will have to change a little bit.
+With the refactoring above, our initial code snippet will have to change a little bit.
 Now we have to call first `createApiClient` instead of just importing all functions.

 {% highlight javascript %}
 // an usual TODO app...